dylanburati/pypocketmap/README.md

 ### Installation and Building
 You can install using pip: `pip install pypocketmap`.

-Microdict is tested to work on Linux, Mac OSX, and Windows systems.
+pypocketmap is tested to work on Linux, Mac OSX, and Windows systems.
 You will need GCC 7+ on linux/mac osx systems and Visual C++ 14+ compiler on Windows systems to build the package.
 For the best performance use on a 64 bit system.